 EP User Test sessions

-At the European Parliament a total of 16 Test Sessions took place, with a wide variety of committee staff representing both Assistants and Administrators.
+At the European Parliament a total of 16 Test Sessions took place, with a wide variety of committee staff, representing both Assistants and Administrators.
 Following the methodology the users were not guided during the tests, but were encouraged to use all the information contained in the screen and email design that were provided.

 The design have been iterated several times in the process attempting to resolve the biggest hurdles users were encountering.
-The Council operation team was informed of the major design weakness found, and the resulting the updates to the design.
+The Council operation team was informed of the major design weaknesses found, and the results of the updates to the design.

-A series of improvements were introduced to the steps needed to prepare a new exchange, email confirmations of the system as well as EP internal content sharing among all the parties involved inside with Trilogue Table edition cycle.
+A series of improvements were introduced to the steps needed to prepare a new exchange, the email confirmations of the system as well as the EP internal content sharing among all the parties involved inside the Trilogue Table edition cycle.

 EP User Tests results